RARM/Codes-Collection/README.md

 If one program does not comply with these points (e.g., it requires other flags during compilation), that should be clear in a comment at the beginning of the source code.

+Inline comments are good practice.
+You may find comments in complicated algorithms or to clarify the purpose of a function.
+There will be also questions at the end of or through the source code to make the reader think about how to improve the code.

 ### Example
 Let's say you want to try the [dynamic_arr](C/dynamic_arr.c) C program.
 You need to have the GNU GCC (since this is a C program) installed.
 Download the source code, and run the following command (in the same folder where the source code is located) to compile:
 ```bash